Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Introduction

+\newok{The first aim of this paper is to remove these unnecessary assumptions imposed in \cite{BHR15} and other papers.
+For this purpose we employ different ideas and techniques.
+We use the cut-off approximation method and the Banach fixed point theorem, used recently by the first author and Millet in \cite{Brzezniak Millet} and later in \cite{BHR15} to prove the existence of strong solutions in the PDE sense to a class of stochastic hydrodynamical systems driven by L\'evy process.
+Earlier, a similar idea had been used by De Bouard and Debussche \cite{Bouard Debussche01,Bouard Debussche02}.
+However, our auxiliary equations are different from the equations introduced in the papers cited above.

+Using these auxiliary equations, we are able to remove the atypical assumptions described above.
+Our method strongly depends on the cut-off function $\theta_m$ introduced in \eqref{eqn-theta_m}.
+To achieve our goals, it is crucial to establish new \emph{a priori} estimates.
+We believe that this method can also be used for other systems driven by L\'evy noise to weaken the assumptions and, in particular, eliminate those that are not necessary. } 0.2cm

-Another, in fact the main aim of this paper is to establish the Freidlin-Wentzell's large deviations principle of the strong solutions (in PDE sense) for 2-D stochastic Navier-Stokes equations with L\'evy noise, obtained in the first part.
+\newok{Our second, and in fact, the main aim of this paper is to establish a Freidlin-Wentzell-type large deviation principle (LDP) for the strong solutions in the PDE sense (obtained in the first part) of 2D SNSEs driven by L\'evy processes of jump type. }

+{Large deviation principle for finite dimensional stochastic differential equations (SDEs) with a Poisson noise term has been studied by several authors; see \cite{A1,Bao-Yuan,Budhiraja-Dupuis-Ganguly}.
+There is not much study on the topic of the LDP for infinite dimensional SDEs driven by L\'evy processes of jump type.
+The first paper was \cite{Rockner-Zhang} by $\rm R\ddot{o}ckner$ and Zhang, where stochastic evolution equations with additive noise was considered.
+The case of multiplicative noise was studied in \cite{Budhiraja-Chen-Dupuis,Budhiraja-Dupuis-Ganguly,Swiech-Zabczyk, Yang-Zhai-Zhang}.
+The study of the LDP for SPDEs with highly nonlinear terms has been carried out as well, see, e.g., \cite{Dong-Xiong-Zhai-Zhang, Xiong Zhai, Xu-Zhang,Zhai-Zhang,Zheng Zhai Zhang}.
+Concerning the 2D SNSEs, it is important to mention that Xu and Zhang \cite{Xu-Zhang} studied the LDP for these equations driven by additive L\'evy noise, while the recent papers by the third author and collaborators deal with such SNSEs driven by multiplicative L\'evy noise; see \cite{Dong-Xiong-Zhai-Zhang}, \cite{Xiong Zhai}, and \cite{Zhai-Zhang}.
+In all these results, the authors consider strong solutions in the probabilistic sense. }